devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Code Snippet XXX: Favorite BLoC in Wisgen [(Faust 2019)](https://github.com/Fasust/wisgen)*

-As I mansioned before, the BLoC package for Flutter uses the Provider package [(Rousselet and Flutter Dev Team 2018)](https://pub.dev/packages/provider).
+As I mentioned before, the BLoC package for Flutter uses the Provider package [(Rousselet and Flutter Dev Team 2018)](https://pub.dev/packages/provider).
 This means that we can provide our BLoC to the rest of our Widget Tree in the same way we would if just used Provider for State Management.
-By the rule of *“lifting state up”* we have to place the favorite BLoC at the lowest common ancestor of all widgets that need access to it.
+By the rule of *“lifting State up”* we have to place the favorite BLoC at the lowest common ancestor of all Widgets that need access to it.
 So in our case at *MaterialApp*:

 ``` dart
 void main() => runApp(MyApp());